-OPNAVINST and COMSCINST incorporate the requirements of federal regulations and DoD directives for the reduced use of hazardous materials and the substitution of less toxic materials when possible.
+OPNAVINST and COMSCINST incorporate the requirements of federal regulations and DoD directives for the reduced use of hazardous materials.
 COMSCINST 5090.1C, Chapter 5- Oil and Hazardous Substance Spill Response Readiness, establishes procedures for addressing oil and hazardous substance spill response activities.
 Navy operations on Guam are required to comply with these environmental procedures (Navy 1998 and 2004).